 The British Association for Romantic Studies

-BARS has also extended its activities into a number of important new fields: it supports a series of biennal BARS postgraduate conferences, which offer postgraduates an informal arena in which to give and listen to academic papers and discuss their work, and incorporates sessions given by experts on issues which concern postgrads in academia today, including publishing, writing cvs and applying for jobs.
-BARS also funds the Stephen Copley Postgraduate Bursaries; applicants can apply for sums of up to £300 to help them in their research expenses.
-There is an electronic mailbase for BARS members, informing them of worldwide conferences and events in the field as well as relevant new publications.
+In recent years, BARS has also extended its activities into a number of important new fields.
+It supports a series of biennial Early Career and Postgraduate Conferences, which provide an informal arena in which scholars can give and listen to academic papers and discuss their work with contemporaries.
+BARS funds the Stephen Copley Research Awards; applicants can apply for sums of up to £300 to help them with research expenses.
+There is an electronic mailbase for BARS members, informing them of worldwide conferences, events in the field and relevant new publications.

 The BARS International Conference has a long history of successful four-day events.
 Recent conferences have included Romantic Imports and Exports (University of Southampton, 2013), Enlightenment, Romanticism & Nation (University of Glasgow, 2011), Romantic Circulations (Roehampton University, 2009) and Emancipation, Liberation, Freedom, organised jointly with the North American Society for the Study of Romanticism (NASSR) (University of Bristol, 2007).
 The 14th International Conference, Romantic Imprints, will be held at Cardiff University in 2015; the conference website is here.
 More details about past conferences can be found here.

 The BARS Review is published twice-yearly on the BARS website and offers comprehensive reviews coverage of monographs, essay collections, biographies and other works which reflect the research interests of BARS members.
 Past reviews are available in the archive, and older reviews from the BARS Bulletin & Review, the currect review's predecessor publication, can be accessed through the Bulletin archive on this site.